MaryamMozaffari97/Complex-CTF-challenge/README.md

 To access the challenges, you need docker installed.

-Run this command to pull and run the image from docker hub: docker-compose up --build
+Run this command:

+$docker-compose up --build

 Access the challenges with this URL: http://localhost:80